ropensci-archive/rdpla/README.md

 #> # A tibble: 1 × 3
 #>   found start returned
 #>   <int> <int>    <int>
-#> 1 27399     0        5
+#> 1 28179     0        5
 #>
 #> $data
 #> # A tibble: 5 × 2
 #>                        provider                         creator
 #>                           <chr>                           <chr>
-#> 1 Mountain West Digital Library                      no content
+#> 1   The New York Public Library Anderson, Alexander (1775-1870)
-#> 2 Mountain West Digital Library                      no content
+#> 2   The New York Public Library Anderson, Alexander (1775-1870)
-#> 3 Mountain West Digital Library                      no content
+#> 3   The New York Public Library Anderson, Alexander (1775-1870)
-#> 4  Empire State Digital Network                  Preyer, Emilie
+#> 4 Mountain West Digital Library                      no content
-#> 5   The New York Public Library Anderson, Alexander (1775-1870)
+#> 5 Mountain West Digital Library                      no content
 #>
 #> $facets
 #> list()